 - Resistance Exercise Training volunteers taught 150 seniors exercises with light weights that help them build strength, gain muscle mass, increase balance and cognitive ability.

 - Senior Farmers Market Coupons were distributed by RSVP volunteers to 760 low-income seniors to purchase fresh fruit and vegetables.
-RSVP administers the program that provided coupons to an extra 3,335 senior
+RSVP administers the program that provided coupons to an extra 3,335 seniors statewide.

 New and Expanded Programs: